toruseo/UXsim/README.md

 This repository introduces *UXsim*, a free, open-source macroscopic and mesoscopic network traffic flow simulator developed in Python.
 It is suitable for simulating large-scale (e.g., city-scale) vehicular transportation.
 It computes dynamic traffic flow in a network by using traffic flow models commonly utilized by transportation research.
-UXsim would be especially useful for scientific and educational purposes because of its simple, lightweight, and customizable features.
+UXsim would be especially useful for scientific and educational purposes because of its simple, lightweight, and customizable features; but of course users are free to use UXsim for any purpose.

 Simple example is summarized in [Jupyter Notebook Demo](https://github.com/toruseo/UXsim/blob/main/demos_and_examples/demo_notebook_01en.ipynb).